 - 0012 Composition I Support (non-credit/pass-fail) Focuses on improving writing content, organization, grammar, and sentence structure.
 Provides supplemental practice of the skills and content introduced in ENG 1003 Composition I. Students enrolled in this course must be concurrently enrolled in ENG 1003 Composition I in the same semester.
 Required for students who are enrolled in ENG 1003 Composition I with a placement score of 15, 16, 17 or 18 on the English section of the Enhanced ACT or comparable score on the ACCUPLACER Classic or ACCUPLACER Next Generation exam.
 (F, S, SU) - O013 Composition I Support (non-credit/pass-fail) Focuses on improving writing content, organization, grammar, and sentence structure.
 Provides supplemental practice of the skills and content introduced in ENG 1003 Composition I. Students enrolled in this course must be concurrently enrolled in ENG 1003 Composition I in the same semester.
 Required for students who are enrolled in ENG 1003 Composition I with a placement score of 15, 16, 17 or 18 on the English section of the Enhanced ACT or comparable score on the ACCUPLACER Classic or ACCUPLACER Next Generation exam.
 (F, S, SU) - 1003 Composition I Studies principles and techniques of expository and persuasive composition, analysis of texts with introduction to research methods, and critical thinking.
 (F, S) ACTS: ENGL 1013

 Prerequisites:

-- 1. Test scores as outlined under admissions policies in this catalog or completion of CPT 0103 and/or CPT 0123 with a grade of "C" or better. - Keyboarding skills are required before enrolling in this class.
-Students who are non-typists or novice typists may enroll in the course but will be required to spend a minimum of one hour per week in the Schliemann Learning Center practicing typing skills.
-Attendance in the tutoring center is a required component of the class for non- and novice typists.
+- 1. Test scores as outlined under admissions policies in this catalog or completion of CPT 0103 and/or CPT 0123 with a grade of "C" or better. - 2.
+Keyboarding skills are required before enrolling in this class.

 Requisites: